 While we have had an exceptionally warm start to the autumn season, we can expect water temperatures to fall over the autumn season.
-It is important therefore that those using the pool do so safely to take account of the cold water.
+It is important therefore over the weeks ahead that those using the pool do so safely to take account of the cold water.

 If the temperature falls below 15°C we will not allow children to swim in the pool & the paddling pool will close.

-For those people who have been regularly swimming as the temperature has dropped gradually then adjusting to these temperature should be straightforward.
+For those people who have been regularly swimming then swimming at these temperature should be straightforward.